Six Common Types of Gender-Based Biases in Medicine

 Our current research studies and projects are as below:

 a.
-MICROAGGRESSIONS STUDY: Identifying and categorizing common microaggressive behaviors that occur in clinical (behaviors demonstrated by clinicians, patients and their families) as well as nonclinical settings in healthcare.
-We have completed a four-University study identifying six common themes of microaggressions reported by women faculty.
+MICROAGGRESSIONS STUDY: Identifying and categorizing common microaggressive behaviors that occur in clinical (behaviors demonstrated by clinicians, patients, and their families) as well as nonclinical settings in healthcare.
+We have completed a four-university study identifying six common themes of microaggressions reported by women faculty.

 c.
 JUSTICE, EQUITY, DIVERSITY, AND INCLUSIVITY (JEDI) MINI-FELLOWSHIP: We are currently analyzing a dataset to understand the impact of our JEDI fellowship on faculty interpersonal interactions.